 The PAL system, on the other hand, was created after the advent of color broadcasting, so color signals are much truer to the original image.
 This distinction often means that an unconverted signal being played on a TV of the other format might appear black and white, rather than in color.

+Yes.
 A European television might not work properly in the United States and an NTSC-formatted video typically will not play on a PAL device.
 To address this issue, there are a number of companies that offer conversion kits from one format to the other.
 Some of these conversion methods can be time-consuming and vary in quality, though there are companies that provide conversion services for a fee.

 If a PAL movie is converted to an NTSC tape, 5 extra frames must be added per second or the action seems "jerky."
 The opposite is true for an NTSC movie converted to PAL; five frames must be removed per second or movement can become unnaturally slow.
 Since audio and video data are often connected, the audio signal may also need to be sped up or slowed down to sound correct during playback.

 While the transition from analog to digital and HD televisions presented an opportunity to move away from the older formats, some limitations have remained.
 TVs still have to display an image based on a certain number of frames each second, and so many HDTVs in the US or Europe continue to show in either 30 or 25 fps.

 Sometimes.
 More often, newer media player hardware is designed to function with one format or the other to work properly with various TVs, although it may technically be able to use both.
 DVDs and Blu-rays™, however, are usually region coded, which means they only work with players from a certain area.